Skip to content

 try:

-content = self.access_website_content(url, format)
+content = self.access_website_content(url, output)

 results.append(